3D scanning

-3D scanning is the process of analyzing a real-world object or environment to collect data on its shape and possibly its appearance (e.g. color).
+3D scanning is the process of analyzing a real-world object or environment to collect three dimensional data of its shape and possibly its appearance (e.g. color).
 The collected data can then be used to construct digital 3D models.

 A 3D scanner can be based on many different technologies, each with its own limitations, advantages and costs.
-Many limitations in the kind of objects that can be digitised are still present.
-For example, optical technology may encounter many difficulties with dark, shiny, reflective or transparent objects.
-For example, industrial computed tomography scanning, structured-light 3D scanners, LiDAR and Time Of Flight 3D Scanners can be used to construct digital 3D models, without destructive testing.
+Many limitations in the kind of objects that can be digitized are still present.
+For example, optical technology may encounter difficulties with dark, shiny, reflective or transparent objects while industrial computed tomography scanning, structured-light 3D scanners, LiDAR and Time Of Flight 3D Scanners can be used to construct digital 3D models, without destructive testing.

 Collected 3D data is useful for a wide variety of applications.
 These devices are used extensively by the entertainment industry in the production of movies and video games, including virtual reality.
 Other common applications of this technology include augmented reality, motion capture, gesture recognition, robotic mapping, industrial design, orthotics and prosthetics, reverse engineering and prototyping, quality control/inspection and the digitization of cultural artifacts.

 Functionality

 The purpose of a 3D scanner is usually to create a 3D model.
 This 3D model consists of a polygon mesh or point cloud of geometric samples on the surface of the subject.
 These points can then be used to extrapolate the shape of the subject (a process called reconstruction).
-If colour information is collected at each point, then the colours or textures on the surface of the subject can also be determined.
+If color information is collected at each point, then the colors or textures on the surface of the subject can also be determined.

 3D scanners share several traits with cameras.
 Like most cameras, they have a cone-like field of view, and like cameras, they can only collect information about surfaces that are not obscured.
-While a camera collects colour information about surfaces within its field of view, a 3D scanner collects distance information about surfaces within its field of view.
+While a camera collects color information about surfaces within its field of view, a 3D scanner collects distance information about surfaces within its field of view.
 The "picture" produced by a 3D scanner describes the distance to a surface at each point in the picture.
 This allows the three dimensional position of each point in the picture to be identified.

 In some situations, a single scan will not produce a complete model of the subject.
 Multiple scans, from different directions are usually helpful to obtain information about all sides of the subject.
 These scans have to be brought into a common reference system, a process that is usually called alignment or registration, and then merged to create a complete 3D model.
 This whole process, going from the single range map to the whole model, is usually known as the 3D scanning pipeline.

 Technology

 There are a variety of technologies for digitally acquiring the shape of a 3D object.
 The techniques work with most or all sensor types including optical, acoustic, laser scanning, radar, thermal, and seismic.
-A well established classification divides them into two types: contact and non-contact.
+3D scan technologies can be split in 2 categories: contact and non-contact.
 Non-contact solutions can be further divided into two main categories, active and passive.
 There are a variety of technologies that fall under each of these categories.